-If you drive from Bradenton on the 64 over the bridge on Anna Maria Island you are tempted to turn right and head towards Bean Point.
-At the northern end of the island it is also breathtakingly beautiful, but the parking lots are unfortunately lackware.
-The Coquina Beach at the southern tip is in its size at least in Florida hard to beat.
+Driving from Bradenton on the 64 over the bridge onto Anna Maria Island, you are tempted to turn right and head towards Bean Point.
+Although it is also breathtakingly beautiful at the northernmost end of the island, the parking lots are unfortunately scarce.
+The Coquina Beach on the southern tip, however, is difficult to beat in size at least in Florida.

-Because of the large parking lot, you do not know where to stay.
-But it does not matter, there is an infinite amount of space.
-Once you are out, the mouth of the sea is open at first sight.
-Emerald green, crystal clear water ripples gently on powdery white sand.
+Because of the large number of parking lots, you do not even know where to stick best.
+But it does not matter, there is an infinite amount of space here.
+Once you get out of the car, your mouth will remain open at the first sight of the sea.
+Emerald green, crystal clear water gently splashing on powdery white sand.

-Even a spontaneously emerging manatee can ever enchant the bathers.
-Punguine also and sanddollars are abundant among clouds, which are enchanting.
-In front of the beach there is everything that can be sanitary at all.
-Toilets, showers, changing rooms and plenty of picnic areas with barbecue facilities under old pine trees.
-Parking is free of charge.
-At the beach, a small bar for extinguishing the great thirst and breastfeeding of the small hunger at reasonable prices invites.
+Even a spontaneously emerging Manatee can ever enchant the bathers.
+Punguine as well and sand dollars abound under clouds that rapture.
+In front of the beach there is everything there is sanitary at all.
+Toilets, showers, changing rooms and plenty of picnic areas with barbecue under old pines.
+By the way, parking is free.
+On the beach every now and then a small bar to quench the big thirst and breastfeeding the small hunger at acceptable prices.

-For water sports is also offered up to parachute flying.
-This beach leaves nothing to be desired except the one, not wanting to go away.
+For water sports up to the parachute flying also much is offered.
+This beach leaves nothing to be desired except the one, not to want to leave.